All Products

 Note

-• To set a WHERE clause to filter data, or to set information such as the index name, type name, and column names after migration, right-click the table in the Selected Objects box and configure the settings in the dialog box that appears.
-For more information, see Set filter conditions.
+• To apply a WHERE clause for data filtering—or to set the index name, type name, or column names after migration—right-click the table to be migrated in the Selected Objects box and configure the settings in the dialog box that appears.
+For more information about setting filter conditions, see Set filter conditions.

-• To select the SQL operations to be migrated at the database or table level, right-click the migration object in the Selected Objects box and select the desired SQL operations in the dialog box that appears.
-For information about the supported operations, see SQL operations supported for incremental migration.
+• To specify which SQL operations to migrate at the database or table level, right-click the migration object in the Selected Objects box and select the desired operations in the dialog box that appears.
+For more information about supported operations, see Supported SQL operations for incremental migration.

 Configuration